FTBTeam/FTB-XMod-Compat/README.md

 ## FTB Quests

-The following cross-mod integrations are added to FTB Quests, if present:
+The following cross-mod integrations are added to FTB Quests 1902.5.0+, if present:

 ### KubeJS